New England Maple Syrup Sugar House aka Sugar Barn

 17th and l8th Century

-When the Europeans came to Eastern Canada 300 years ago they noticed the Indians used a dark sugar with a distinct taste-the first kind of sugar produced in North America, The Indians taught the settlers how to collect maple sap, and the settlers addsketched their own technology to the process.
+When the Europeans came to Eastern Canada 300 years ago they noticed the Indians used a dark sugar with a distinct taste-the first kind of sugar produced in North America, The Indians taught the settlers how to collect maple sap, and the settlers added their own technology to the process.
 The Europeans used their augers to bore the tap holes, devised wooden spiles (spouts), hung wooden buckets from the spiles, and used their iron kettles to boil the sap.

 At this time, maple sugar was a major source of high grade sugar for the French settlers.
 Imported white sugar was extremely expensive and hard to get.
 During these 200 years, Americans boiled virtually all of the sap they collected down into sugar.
 Maple syrup would not keep well.